-- A dedicated secure data center that meets "best practice" standards including climate control, uninterruptable power supply (UPS) and generator backup power, multiphase fire suppression system, physical security safeguards and other safety features (e.g. emergency lighting). - Separate test and production systems are put in place whenever possible so that changes in systems can be tested prior to being implemented in production.
-The changes are done following a "Change Management" process and documentation is kept in computer "footprints" system of all changes. - Nightly backups to tape using a grandfather-father-son rotation scheme with weekly offsite rotation (both onsite and offsite tapes are stored in "media proof safes" which are UL-125 rated to not exceed 125°F).
-All shared drives are flash copied at set intervals during the day to preserve changes made since the last backup (allow for more recovery options). - Multiple, redundant network paths for servers and workstations include 2 firewalls that establish a secure IPSEC tunnel between primary buildings.
-All network traffic between each location is connected through a fiber-optic ring owned by the "Metropolitan Unified Fiber Network (MUFN) Consortium" (of which WSLH">https://mufn.org/> (of which WSLH is a voting member) back to the UW-Madison campus and protected behind firewalls.
+"footprints" system of all changes.

+- Nightly backups to tape using a grandfather-father-son rotation scheme with weekly offsite rotation (both onsite and offsite tapes are stored in "media proof safes" which are UL-125 rated to not exceed 125°F).
+All shared drives are flash copied at set intervals during the day to preserve changes made since the last backup (allows for more recovery options). - Multiple, redundant network paths for servers and workstations include 2 firewalls that establish a secure IPSEC tunnel between primary buildings.
+All network traffic between each location is connected through a fiber-optic ring owned by the "Metropolitan Unified Fiber Network (MUFN) Consortium" https://mufn.org/ (of which WSLH is a voting member) back to the UW-Madison campus and protected behind firewalls.
 The UW-Madison is the Internet service provider for both laboratories.
 Secured virtual private network (VPN) service with Remote Desktop Connections (RDC) is used for remote access to enterprise resources.
 Numerous security controls are in place to prevent unauthorized access. - Inventory and asset management tools/techniques including anti-malware/antivirus, periodic searches for sensitive or restricted data and routine patching for operating system and 3rd party patches (e.g. all servers are patched within 30 days of update release) are in-place.